piclas-framework/piclas/doc/userguide/030_features_models.md

     Particles-RadialWeighting-CloneMode=2
     Particles-RadialWeighting-CloneDelay=10

 This serves the purpose to avoid the so-called particle avalanche phenomenon [@Galitzine2015], where clones travel on the exactly same path as the original in the direction of a decreasing weight.
 They have a zero relative velocity (due to the same velocity vector) and thus a collision probability of zero.
 Combined with the nearest neighbor pairing, this would lead to an ever-increasing number of identical particles travelling on the same path.
 An indicator how often identical particle pairs are encountered per time step during collisions is given as an output (`2D_IdenticalParticles`, to enable the output see Section \ref{sec:dsmc_quality}).
+Additionally, it should be noted that a large delay of the clone insertion might be problematic for time-accurate simulations.
+However, for the most cases, values for the clone delay between 2 and 10 should be sufficient to avoid the avalance phenomenon.

 An alternative to the particle position-based weighting is the cell-local radial weighting, which can be enabled by

     Particles-RadialWeighting-CellLocalWeighting = T

 However, this method is not preferable if the cell dimensions in $y$-direction are large, resulting in numerical artifacts due to the clustered cloning processes at cell boundaries.

+Besides DSMC, 2D/axisymmetric simulations are also possible the BGK particle method with the same parameters as discussed above (for more informatino about the BGK method see Section \ref{sec:bgk}).

+#### Variable Time Step: Linear scaling \label{sec:2DAxi_vts}

+The linear scaling of the variable time step is implemented slightly different to the 3D case.
+Here, a particle-based time step is used, where the time step of the particle is determined on its current position.
+The first scaling is applied in the radial direction, where the time step is increased towards the radial domain border.
+Thus, $\Delta t (y_\mathrm{max}) = f \Delta t$ and $\Delta t (y_\mathrm{min} = 0) = \Delta t$.

+    Part-VariableTimeStep-LinearScaling = T
+    Part-VariableTimeStep-ScaleFactor = 2

+Additionally, the time step can be varied along the x-direction by defining a "stagnation" point, towards which the time step is decreased from the minimum x-coordinate ($\Delta t (x_\mathrm{min}) = f_\mathrm{front}\Delta t$) and away from which the time step is increased again towards the maximum x-coordinate ($\Delta t (x_\mathrm{max}) = f_\mathrm{back}\Delta t$).
+Therefore, only at the stagnation the time step defined during the initialization is used.

+    Part-VariableTimeStep-Use2DFunction = T
+    Part-VariableTimeStep-StagnationPoint = 0.0
+    Part-VariableTimeStep-ScaleFactor2DFront = 2.0
+    Part-VariableTimeStep-ScaleFactor2DBack = 2.0

 ### Species Definition \label{sec:dsmc_species}